JetBrains/teamcity-documentation/topics/working-with-build-results.md

 ## Parameters

-All system properties and environmental variables which were used by a particular build are listed on the __Parameters__ tab of the build results page.
+All system properties and environmental variables which were used by a particular build are listed on the __Parameters__ tab of the __Build Results__ page.
 [Learn more about build parameters](configuring-build-parameters.md).

 The __Reported statistic values__ page shows [statistics values](custom-chart.md#Default+Statistics+Values+Provided+by+TeamCity) reported for the build and displays a statistics chart for each of the values on clicking the _View Trend_ icon ![ViewTrend.PNG](ViewTrend.PNG).

 ## Dependencies

-If a finished build has artifact and/or snapshot dependencies, the __Dependencies__ tab is displayed on the build results page.
+If a finished build has artifact and/or snapshot dependencies, the __Dependencies__ tab is displayed on the __Build Results__ page.
 Here you can explore builds whose artifacts and/or sources were used for creating this build (Downloaded artifacts) as well as the builds which used the artifacts and/or sources of the current build (Delivered artifacts).
 Additionally, you can view indirect dependencies for the build.
 That is, for example, if build A depends on build B which depends on builds C and D, then these builds C and D are indirect dependencies for build A.

 ## Related Issues